AI in crypto

 11. DAO.
 A decentralized exchange like 1Inch, Pancakeswap or Uniswap work with this.

-Important coins working with AI
+Major coins working with AI

-We will list the highest ranked ones:
+We will name the highest ranked:

 Render is a platform for image processing.